THERE are perhaps

 Almost 90 years

-after the incident, Colin Brittain has in this book put together an
+after the incident, Colin Brittain has in this book put together

-in Whitby.
-By his own admission Rohilla holds a fascination for the
+small Court House in Whitby.
+By his own admission Rohilla holds

-author and he has done well to bring to life the drama and heroism of
+a fascination for the author and he has done well to bring to life

-those long hours in which 144 people were hauled to safety.
+the drama and heroism of those long hours in which 145 people were

 Into